Last Updated on 24th October 2020

 How can I get a mortgage with 2 years accounts?

-You will more than likely need a specialist lender if you have accounts for only two years.
+You will more than likely need a specialist lender if you have accounted for only two years.
 This is because high street lenders generally require accounts for three years.
 High street lenders are also a lot more restricted in what they can approve.
 If you find yourself in this situation, then please read the below.

 Specialist self-employed lenders

 If you need a self-employed mortgage with 2 years accounts, then you’ll most likely need a specialist lender.
 This is because specialist lenders offer a lot more flexibility in tricky situations such as when you only have two years accounts.

 We’re constantly speaking to applicants who have been declined by other brokers or their own banks, simply because they don’t have 3 years accounts.
 It can be quite frustrating, especially when you’ve seen a property and need to take immediate action.
 This often tends to happen to borrowers who have been misinformed regarding mortgages.